OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - :ref:`Virtual routers <vrouter>`

-- :ref:`Security Groups <security_groups>` to define firewall rules and apply them to KVM Virtual Machines
+- :ref:`Security Groups <security_groups>` to define firewall rules and apply them to KVM and LXD instances

 **APPLICATION CONFIGURATION AND INSIGHT**